Souhardyagayen99/iPod-app/README.md

 - A sub menu is inside Menu like in Music option, it has sub menu with options 'All songs', 'Artists' etc.
 - Inside settings menu, theme can be changed to dark or to light by clicking the center button.

+## 🔥 Getting Started With The Project

+Fork the Project in your Repository.

+Clone the Forked Repository in your Local System.

+Run 'npm install'.

+Run 'npm start'.

+Enjoy :)

 ## Deployment